 The objective of this project is central to the Agency for Clinical Innovation’s (ACI) core values and purpose as the leader in the health system for designing, evaluating and supporting implementation of innovative models of patient care, with a view to facilitate quality health care with effective use of resources where the outcomes exceed the expectations of our partner, patients and community.

-Current status: Phase 2 is about to commence
+Current status: Phase 2 completed.

 NSW Trauma App